kaustubhhakim/atmodeller/docs/output.rst

 Planet
 ------

-The planet output has a dictionary key of `planet`
+The planet output has a dictionary key of `planet`.

 .. list-table:: Outputs for planet
    :widths: 25 25 50